shba24/shba24.github.io/content/posts/distributed-cache-series-part-1-redis.md

 Another solution is to always update the cache when we do `update`, `insert`, and `delete` operations along with writing to the backend service.
 But this solution **only works for a subset** of the cases and doesn’t work when we hit `cache-miss`.

-#### Strategy V - Use Optimistic Locking On Cache
+#### Strategy V - Use Distributed Locking On Single-Master Cache

 As Redis is a **single-threaded service**, multiple requests can do `GET` on a key, but the request will be processed one by one on the cache.
-So the first request which gets executed can put a `lock` on the key by just updating the value as `processing` with some `TTL`.
-And rest of the clients will see that it's marked as processing and will try again to get the lock and will only succeed after the `TTL expiry`.
-On the other hand, the original thread with go ahead and get the value from the backend and will update the cache.
+So the first request which gets executed can try to put a any value corresponding to the key `lock::key`, if not already present using `SETNX` operation with some `TTL`.
+And rest of the clients will see that it's already present and will try again to get the lock and will only succeed after the `TTL expiry`.
+On the other hand, the original thread with go ahead and get the value from the backend and will update the cache and delete the key `lock::key`.

 Here is the sequence diagram to show the locking mechanism.